-Bill Thompson is a professor of psychology in the Department of Psychology and runs the Music, Sound and Performance Lab.
-He is also the founding Director of the Centre for Elite Performance, Expertise and Training, and Chief Investigator in the Centre for Cognition and its Disorders.
+Bill Thompson is a distinguished professor of psychology in the Department of Psychology and runs the Music, Sound and Performance Lab.
+He is also the founding Director of the Centre for Elite Performance, Expertise and Training.

 He has been the elected President of the Society for Music Perception and Cognition (Jan 2007-Jan 2009), The Asia-Pacific Society for the Cognition of Music (2015-2016), and the Australian Music Psychology Society (2015 to 2017).
 He has been an Associate Editor of the journals Empirical Musicology Review, Music Perception, and Quarterly Journal of Experimental Psychology.